South Bend–Mishawaka metropolitan area

-The South Bend–Mishawaka Metropolitan Statistical Area, sometimes referred to as Michiana, as defined by the United States Census Bureau, is an area consisting of two counties - one in northern Indiana (St. Joseph) and one in southwest Michigan (Cass), anchored by the cities of South Bend and Mishawaka in Indiana.
-As of the 2010 census, the MSA had a population of 319,224 (though a July 1, 2019 estimate placed the population at 318,192).
+The South Bend–Mishawaka, IN–MI Metropolitan Statistical Area, as defined by the U.S. Office of Management and Budget, is a metropolitan area consisting of two counties - one in northern Indiana (St. Joseph) and one in southwest Michigan (Cass), anchored by the cities of South Bend and Mishawaka in Indiana.
+As of the 2020 census, the metropolitan statistical area (MSA) had a population of 324,501 (though a July 1, 2025 estimate placed the population at 324,538).
+The MSA is the 164th largest in the United States.
+It is contained within the Michiana region.